jonathannen/cater/README.md

 Shows Cater being used with the [emotion](https://github.com/emotion-js/emotion) CSS-in-JS framework.

 **/examples/express**<br/>
 By default, Cater in development will launch it's own http.Server.
 However, you use your own.
-In this example, we plug Cater in to the Express web framework.
+In this example, we plug Cater into the Express web framework.
 Express handles the incoming requests, delegating to the Cater handler.

 **/examples/redux-counter-split**<br/>
 Cater with the Redux framework enabled.

 ## Alternatives

 Cater is very new and still working towards version 1.0.
 However, there are plenty of great React frameworks out there.
-To menion a couple:
+To mention a couple:

 The first alternative to mention is [Create React App](https://github.com/facebookincubator/create-react-app).
 It's the best way to get started on a React application.